steipete/steipete.com/_posts/2020-06-12-building-with-swift-trunk.md

 I recently started the adventure to build PSPDFKit with then [Swift Trunk toolchain](https://swift.org/download/) , in order to verify a fix for [SR-12933](https://steipete.com/posts/couldnt-irgen-expression/) and to be better prepared for the Xcode 12 release at WWDC.

-I'm documenting my adventure with the June 10 Swift Trunk Toolchain.
+I'm documenting my adventure with the June 10 Swift Trunk Toolchain, may it help Google warriors - some of the errors didn't yield any useful results.

 ## libclang_rt.profile_iossim.a not found

-If you see:
+If you see following error early on:

 ```
 File not found: /Library/Developer/Toolchains/swift-DEVELOPMENT-SNAPSHOT-2020-06-09-a.xctoolchain/usr/lib/clang/10.0.0/lib/darwin/libclang_rt.profile_iossim.a